 Key Takeaways

-Rory McIlroy claimed his second straight Masters title at Augusta National, joining an elite group of golfers who have achieved back-to-back victories.
-In a thrilling final round, McIlroy seized control with bold shots on the 12th and 13th holes to move three shots ahead.
+Rory McIlroy won his second consecutive Masters title at Augusta National, joining an elite group of golfers who have achieved back-to-back victories.
+He held off Scottie Scheffler by one shot after a tense final round.

 Despite some shaky moments, including a wild drive on the 18th that resulted in a bogey, McIlroy posted a one-under 71 to finish at 12 under par.
 This victory makes him only the fourth player in history to win consecutive Masters titles, alongside Tiger Woods, Nick Faldo, and Jack Nicklaus.